finos/SymphonyElectron/docs/development/DEV_SETUP.md

 ## Logging
 - Local logging is enabled for dev environments using the module [electron-log](https://www.npmjs.com/package/electron-log)
-- On macOS, the logs are stored under `~/Library/Logs/<app name>/log.log`
+- On macOS, the logs are stored under `~/Library/Logs/Electron/app_<timestamp>.log`
-- On Windows, the logs are stored under `%USERPROFILE%\AppData\Roaming\<app name>\log.log`
+- On Windows, the logs are stored under `%USERPROFILE%\AppData\Roaming\Electron\app_<timestamp>.log`
-- Remote logging is enabled for local and production cases and are sent to the backend server via the remote objects
+- On Linux, the logs are stored under `~/.config/Electron/logs/app_<timestamp>.log`

 ## Misc notes
-- If desiring to run against server without proper cert use cmd line option: --ignore-certificate-errors
+- If you need to run against a POD without proper cert use cmd line option: --ignore-certificate-errors
 - To start additional instance with custom data directory (if you want seperate user) use cmd line options: --multiInstance --userDataPath=`<path to data dir>`
 - If directory doesn't exist, it will be created